 - Signatures of PI and Institutional Official

-Contracts - Generally, contracts do not transfer from one institution to another.
+Generally, contracts do not transfer from one institution to another.
 In some cases, if the PI wishes to continue the project at the new institution, he or she may request to terminate the contract at the original institution and enter into a new agreement at the new institution.
-Please work with the Research Administration and Sponsored Programs offices at the respective institutions, as well as your departmental business manager regarding contracts.
+PIs should work with the GRA and SPA offices at the respective institutions, as well as the departmental business manager regarding contracts.

 Deborah L. Smith, Ed.D.